zulip/zulip/docs/subsystems/user-docs.md

 relevant parts of the app.
 In addition, the screenshot should always come *after* the text that describes it, never before.

-Images are often formatted as continuations of steps and must be indented on a new line to be formatted this way.
+Images are often a part of a numbered step and must be indented four spaces to be formatted correctly.

 ### Icons